gabriel1995castro/Autonomos_Robot_T3/README.md

 1.**Exploration:** phase in which the robot moves through the environment autonomously in search of a person.

-2. **Navigation:** begins as soon as the person is found, at which point the robot defines a final objective and adjusts its path to complete the task.
+2.**Navigation:** begins as soon as the person is found, at which point the robot defines a final objective and adjusts its path to complete the task.

 ### Exploration strategy: